Pacific Southwest, Region 9: Superfund

 Initial Actions: In 1991, the Air Force (AF) began operating a pump and treat (PAT) system with air stripping for groundwater contaminated with TCE under OU1's northeast base area that migrated off base.
 In early 1992, the AF started removing the jet fuel (JP-4) free product at OU2 using passive skimming technology, and supplemented SVE for removing VOCs from soils several years later.
 Remedial actions for various OU3 sites were started in the mid 1990s to remove VOCs from soil sites.
 SVE was implemented as a pilot project in OU5 to address the TCE soil source column.

 OU1 Northeast Base Area: The OU1 ROD of March 1994 selected PAT and access controls as the remedy for the TCE groundwater plume beneath the northeast area.
 With a capacity pumping rate of 1100 gpm, the PAT system in conjunction with percolation ponds were designed to "flush" the TCE from the upper into the lower aquifer to promote treatment capability.
 Highest TCE levels before PAT started was 420 ppb in the upper aquifer, but rose to 1200 ppb from the contaminate migration due to flushing.
 The flushing approach pushed TCE to edge of the upper aquifer where it's "temporarily stored," and could take many decades for it to migrate or cascade into the lower aquifer.
-The steep terrain in this immediate area prevents any efficient monitoring or remedial actions.
+The steep terrain in this immediate area prevents efficient monitoring or remedial actions.

 The PAT system was partially shutdown in June 1999 to address ROD violation concerns with TCE migration.
 The entire PAT system has been shutdown since 2003 as it was exacerbating the TCE migration problem.
-AF is revising the groundwater model to include data from the 2009 field investigations.
+AF is revising the groundwater model to include data from the 2014 field investigations.
 The AF discovered that Site FT-082 was a TCE soil source column to the OU1 groundwater plume and implemented soil vapor extraction (SVE) in 2007 as a pilot project.
-The ROD amendment for the OU1 groundwater plume is planned for completion in late 2015.
+The ROD amendment for the OU1 groundwater plume is planned for completion in 2018.

 OU2 Jet Fuel Plume: OU2 has over two million gallons of free product in groundwater.
 Passive skimming to remove the jet fuel from groundwater started in 1992 and monitored natural attenuation was the planned supplement remedy.
 AF implemented SVE at EPA’s request to remove VOCs from the contaminated soil.
 In March 2005, the AF withdrew OU2 from the CERCLA process and converted the cleanup management process to a Corrective Action Plan (CAP) and the State assumed the regulatory lead.